imaginary-png/youtube-dl-gui/README.md

 ### Supports
 * Youtube Videos ✔
-* Youtube Playlists ✔ ('best' format only, as each video may have differing resolutions)
+* Youtube Playlists ✔ ('best' format only, as there may be differing resolutions. -- equiv. to "(youtube-dl|yt-dlp) URL"
 * Twitch Vods ✔
 * Twtich Clips ✔
-* Twitch Livestreams ✔(sorta, bit dodge. you can't cancel partway through like with via command line.
+* Twitch Livestreams ✔(works, but you can't cancel partway like with via command line.
 Have to wait til the stream is finished.)
 * More than likely able to handle a variety of other sites available via the command line tool, but I have not personally tested.

 ###### Requires